vuongvu1/react-easy-localization/README.md

 ### Localization values

 - `i18n`: all localized texts
-- `languageCode`: current selected language code
+- `languageCode`: the current selected language code
 - `changeLanguage`: a function to change the language

 ### Input

-- `resources`: a simple object containing a language key (i.e. en, ge, fr..) with a list of key-value pairs with the needed localized strings
+- `resources`: a simple object containing language keys (i.e. en, ge, fr..) and a list of key-value pairs for localized strings

 ```js
 const resources = {